-In the next financial year, we are going to embark on a number of measures to address the unemployment challenge by implementing Local Economic Development programs.
-Youth unemployment is a pressing challenge; it is therefore a matter of great urgency that we draw young people in great numbers into productive economic activity.
-Young local people will be moved to the centre of our economic agenda; it is within this spirit/background that the municipality through the Office of the Mayor and LED unit will be partnering with Free State Development Corporation and other relevant stakeholders to convene a Youth Entrepreneurs Lekgotla during the month of June 2018.
+We are going to embark on a number of measures to address the unemployment challenge by implementing Local Economic Development programs.
+Youth unemployment is a pressing challenge; it is therefore a matter of great urgency that we draw young people in for great numbers into productive economic activity.

-Agriculture presents one of the greatest opportunities to significantly grow the local economy and job creation.
-In realizing this dream, the DRDLR has been allocated site to establish a farmer's support unit in Zastron.
 Tourism is another sector which provides our municipality with incredible opportunities.
 Given the municipality's financial challenges, the institution is unable to budget for tourism related projects but in one of its sittings council resolved to embark on a private-Public partnership to resuscitate and enhance the local tourism industry.
 The LED unit has started a project of compiling a local tourism brochure which will showcase our tourism destinations.
 The brochure will be used as a marketing tool to sell Mohokare to the outside world.